Konráð Olavsson

 Konráð Olavsson (born 11 March 1968) is an Icelandic former handball player who competed in the 1992 Summer Olympics, where Iceland finished 4th.

-At club level he played for HSG Dortmund and TV Niederwürzbach in Germny and UMF Stjarnan in his home country.
+At club level he played for HSG Dortmund and TV Niederwürzbach in Germany and UMF Stjarnan in his home country.
 In the 1997-98 DHB-Pokal he reached the final with TV Niederwürzbach, where they lost to THW Kiel.

 He played 174 games for the Iceland national team.